High-dimensional Censored Regression via the Penalized Tobit Likelihood: HIV Viral Load and Drug Resistance

-We start by comparing the prediction performance of the lasso, SCAD, the Tobit lasso, and Tobit SCAD.
-We randomly split the whole dataset into a training set of 603 observations and a test set of 150 observations.
-We use stratified sampling to ensure that the training and test sets have similar proportions of observations where the hourly wage is \$0.
-We repeat this whole process 50 times.
-Within each of the 50 training sets, we tune each method using 5-fold CV.
-Table \ref{table:1975 employment prediction} reports the mean and standard error of the test MSE for each method over the 50 iterations.
-We see that Tobit SCAD achieves that lowest average test MSE of the four models and that both Tobit models outperform the non-Tobit alternatives.
+We start by comparing the prediction performance of Tobit LLA and SAWCT2018 in terms of the Tobit loss in order to assess overall model fit.
+We randomly split the data into a training set of 326 observations and a test set of 81 observations, using stratified sampling to ensure that the training and test sets have similar proportions of left-censored observations.
+We repeat this process 50 times.
+Within each of the 50 training sets, we tune Tobit LLA and SAWCT2018 using 5-fold CV.
+Table \ref{table:HIV tobit prediction} reports the average Tobit loss across the 50 test sets, with the standard error in parentheses, for each model.

-While we cannot know whether the models correctly selected from among the 15 real covariates as the truth is unknown, we can still judge their selection accuracy based on the number of false positive selections they make from among the 985 noise covariates.
-We count the number of false positive selections made by each of the models on our 50 independent training sets, reporting the mean and standard deviation false positive count (FP) for each method in Table \ref{table:1975 false positives}.
-We see that the penalized Tobit models select fewer noise covariates on average than their non-Tobit analogues and that their selections are less variable across different training sets.

-Of the 15 real predictors in the data set, we want to determine how frequently each predictor is selected by each of the four models across our 50 independent training sets.
-Table \ref{table:1975 selection proportions} reports the proportion of replications in which each variable is selected by each method.
-We see that whether a woman participated in the labor force (workyes) and her years of education (educw) appeared in every model in every replication.
-All four models selected the husband's hourly wage (wageh) in at least a few replications, though the Tobit models selected it more frequently.
-Lastly, the two lasso models selected a woman's years of experience (experience) in a few replications while the SCAD models never selected it.

-As a final point of comparison, we fit all four models to all 753 observations (again tuning them with 5-fold CV) and investigate their intercept and coefficient estimates.
-All four models selected only two predictors: whether the woman participated in the labor force and her years of educational attainment.
-We provide estimates for their coefficients in Table \ref{table:1975 covariate estimation}.
-Notably, the estimates in the non-Tobit models are all closer to 0 than the estimates in the Tobit models.
-This pattern aligns with what we might expect to see in a low-dimensional setting with non-penalized ordinary least squares regression---\cite{Amemiya1984} noted that least squares coefficient estimators are biased for left-censored data and, in particular, shrink towards 0 if the covariates they correspond to are normally distributed.